dhivyalak/RNNPytorch/README.md

     a.
 Open data set in IBM Cloud Pak
     b.
 Examine data
     c.
 Follow import instructions.
->DO NOT SHARE THE NOTEBOOK WITH THE NEWLY IMPORTED DATA!
+><strong>DO NOT SHARE THE NOTEBOOK WITH THE NEWLY IMPORTED DATA!
 Each import contains a personailized and secure API key.
 DO NOT publish the notebook with the API key to any public Version Control systems (i.e. GitHub).
-This will compromise security.
+This WILL compromise the security of your account</strong>.
 4. Read through the Notebook.
 5. Run the Notebook.